 Common Estate Planning Choices That Frequently Turn Out To Be Mistakes (Adult Children Edition)

-Dan Mckenzie • Sep 20, 2023
+Dan Mckenzie • September 20, 2023

 1. Nominating one of the estate’s beneficiaries as its executor.
 You might think that because your kids know your assets and debts better than anyone else, they are best positioned to handle the wrapping up of your affairs.
 That might be true, but the frequent decision to make one of the estate's beneficiaries its executor creates an inherent conflict of interest that can be difficult for that person to navigate.

-2. Naming more than one person to serve as co-executors.
-You might think that naming two or more of your kids as co-executors will prevent them from fighting and force them to work together.
-But that could backfire, too.
 Co-executors must agree on every decision and sign every document related to the estate.
-That could cause delays, confusion, and frustration.
-It could also lead to deadlocks if they can't agree on something.
+That frequently causes delays, confusion, and frustration.
+It can also lead to deadlocks if they can't agree on something.
 We have seen many situations where a unanimity requirement effectively meant that the executor who didn't want to take action got their way by default.
-A better choice might be to name one person as the executor and another as the backup executor in case the first one can't or won't serve.

 3. Not considering how to divide items that can't be easily split.
 You might have unique or sentimental items like jewelry, art, antiques, or real estate that are impossible to divide.
 You might also have some substantial assets, such as a vacation home or a business, that comprise most of your estate.
 What if more than one of your kids wants the same item?
 How will they decide who gets what?
-If you don't give them a plan, or at least something to negotiate around, you could leave your kids with a mess to sort out.
+If you don't give them a plan, or at least something to negotiate around, you could leave your kids with a difficult mess to sort out.

-They might have to sell some items and split the proceeds, which could reduce their value and cause emotional distress.
-They might also have to go to court to resolve their disputes, which could cost time and money.
 A better choice might be to talk to your kids about what they want and what they are willing to give up.
 You could also instruct your executor to use a system of bidding, drawing lots, or rotating choices to divide the items fairly.

 What next?